 N T. Wright is one of Christianity’s leading theologians.
 Sometimes called “the C. S. Lewis of our day,” the New Testament scholar is able to cross denomination boundaries to share insights ranging from the Dead Sea Scrolls to the Apostle Paul.

 Who is N. T. Wright?

 I grew up in a middle-of-the-road churchgoing family—very English, nothing dramatic—and attended Scripture Union boys’ camps in my teens, helping to lead them in my early 20s.

 I knew and saw first hand the radical difference that a lively biblical Christian faith could make to individuals and communities, and as I studied philosophy and ancient history the question of how Christian truth fits together and makes sense became, and has remained, utterly compelling.

 The letters of Paul became an early focal point for some of the big discussions and that was my ‘way in’, though the more I have studied the world of the first century (see below!) the more I have realized that the church has often approached Paul in ways that don’t enable the full range of his thought to be properly displayed.

-How does it make you feel to know your writings are studied across a wide variety of denominations?
+How does it make N. T. Wright feel to know his writings are studied across a wide variety of denominations?

 Both grateful and anxious!